20-Minute Skillet Mushroom Chicken

 Instructions

-1. Heat: Heat oven to 200 degrees F. You will use it to keep the chicken warm.
+1. Step: Heat oven to 200 degrees F. You will use it to keep the chicken warm.

-3. Sear: In a large skillet heat 2 tbsp extra virgin olive oil until shimmering but not smoking.
+3. Step: In a large skillet heat 2 tbsp extra virgin olive oil until shimmering but not smoking.
 Add the chicken cutlets and cook for 3 to 4 minutes on one side, then turn over and cook for another 3 minutes or so.
+To check for doneness, cut into a piece with a thin-bladed knife and take a peek.
 Transfer the chicken to an ovenproof platter and put it in the oven.

-5. Combine: Add the chicken back to the pan, spoon some of the sauce on top.
+5. Step: Add the chicken back to the pan, spoon some of the sauce on top.
 Serve immediately.

 Notes